caltechlibrary/eprinttools/INSTALL.md

 # Installation

-*ep* is a command line program run from a shell like Bash.
-It allows you to harvest EPrint repository content and save it in a [dataset](https://github.com/caltechlibrary/dataset) collection.
+*eputil* and *ep* are command line programs run from a shell like Bash.
+They allow you to harvest and work with EPrint repository content.

 This is generalized instructions for a release.
 For deployment suggestions see NOTES.md